bibermann/doco-cli/docs/doco-help.md

 │                                [default: (stdin or current directory)]       │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --running            Consider only projects with at least one running or     │ │                      restarting service.                                     │ │ --dry-run  -n        Do not actually start anything, only show what would be │ │                      done.                                                   │ │ --pull     -p        Pull images before running.                             │ │ --log      -l        Also show logs.                                         │ │ --help     -h        Show this message and exit.                             │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --running                      Consider only projects with at least one      │ │                                running or restarting service.                │ │ --remove-volumes     -v        Remove volumes (implies -f / --force).        │ │ --no-remove-orphans  -k        Keep orphans.                                 │ │ --force              -f        Force calling down even if not running.       │ │ --pull               -p        Pull images before running.                   │ │ --log                -l        Also show logs.                               │ │ --dry-run            -n        Do not actually stop anything, only show what │ │                                would be done.                                │ │ --help               -h        Show this message and exit.                   │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```